Updated - 06/19/2017 Originally Posted - 10/10/2016

 If your business has way more reviews than other businesses in your industry and city/area, this could be cause for concern.
 If your business is in rural a town of 1000 people (just a simple example), but you have 4000 business reviews, don’t be shocked when many of them get removed.
 I’m sure you make amazing sandwiches, but why does the pizza joint only have 8 Google My Business reviews?

 A reviewer has the ability to remove their reviews at a later date.
-This one is pretty straight forward, and is one of the most common determinations I come to when monitoring Google My Business reviews for clients (sign up for our newsletter and recieve a copy of our Google Review Backup template)
+This one is pretty straight forward, and is one of the most common determinations I come to when monitoring Google My Business reviews for clients (sign up for our newsletter to get more tips about getting great online customer reviews and receive a copy of our Google Review Backup template)

 Fake profiles commonly do not contain a name, photo, or other information.
 Real accounts are never completely blank.
 When a business gets tons of reviews from empty accounts, this is a trigger that the reviews were created by bots and are fake or paid.

-17. Did the reveiwer delete their Google+ account?
+18. Did the reviewer delete their Google+ account?

 A user must have a Google+ account to leave a Google My Business review.
 When a Google+ account is deleted, the associated reviews are deleted as well.
 As with a user deleting their review, a user deleting their Google+ account is one of the most common conclusions we come to when monitoring Google reviews for clients.